GloriousRedLeader/omgarturo/README.md

 [Lootmaster](https://github.com/GloriousRedLeader/omgarturo/blob/master/Lootmaster-1-8-0.cs) script from Dorana.
 Just keeping a copy for posterity.

 A script that [opens Messages in a bottle and sorts them](https://github.com/GloriousRedLeader/omgarturo/blob/master/MIBSorter.py) into 3 chests, one for each section of the map (west, central, east).
 This makes fishing MiBs much more efficient since you aren't hunting all over the map, just 1/3 of it with more condensed spots.
 I usually take about 100 of them with me.
+The second part to this is a [script by foobarvar](https://github.com/GloriousRedLeader/omgarturo/blob/master/SOSCharter.cs) that will add the mibs in your pack as coordinates on the map.
+This is truly amazing.
+You will of course need to manually remove the coordinates after you fish the location, but thats easy.

 An [IDOC Scanner](https://github.com/GloriousRedLeader/omgarturo/blob/master/IDOCAlert.py) script.
 This thing is awesome.
 Written by someone else (can't track down author).
 Just storing for safe keeping.